2015 Communitrak Survey results

 Councillor Mike Bird asked if comments were provided by those who were unsatisfied with a Council service.
 Mr Morton responded by saying the survey allowed for comments, these would then be analysed by management to contextualise specific ratings.

 Councillor Jeremy Harker was encouraging of the data being made available to those managing community facilities.
-Corporate Services Manager, James Baty replied by saying that the full report would be made available publically and feedback would be forwarded onto relevant areas.
+Corporate Services Manager, James Baty replied by saying that the full report would be made available publicly and feedback would be forwarded onto relevant areas.

 Councillor Hine Flood said that it would be good to understand the demographic make-up of those who responded to see how certain sections of the community responded to certain questions.
 This could be quite revealing, for example, it would be interesting to see how Maori responded, or if there were any major differences between age groups or gender.